steph643/tinypsd/README.md

 1. it removes the cached data of the linked and embedded smart objects,
 2. it cancels the *Maximize Compatibility* option.

 The compressed file is usually much smaller than the original one, yet it contains the full original data.
-A few simple steps are required, in Photoshop, to restore the file to its otiginal state (see the above demo).
+A few simple steps are required, in Photoshop, to restore the file to its original state (see the above demo).

 # What now?